- Search The Registry

 The people of the protectorates-Basutoland, Bechuanaland and Swaziland-shall be free to decide for themselves their own future;

 The right of all the peoples of Africa to independence and self-government shall be recognized and shall be the basis of close cooperation.

 Let all who love their people and their country now say, as we say here:

 'THESE FREEDOMS WE WILL FIGHT FOR, SIDE BY SIDE, THROUGHOUT OUR LIVES, UNTIL WE HAVE WON OUR LIBERTY.'

 After about a decade of multi-faceted resistance to white minority rule, and in the wake of the Defiance Campaign of 1952, the work to create the Freedom Charter was in part a response to an increasingly repressive government that was bent on stamping out extra-parliamentary dissent.
 In 1955, the ANC sent out 50,000 volunteers into townships and the countryside to collect "freedom demands" from the people of South Africa.
 This system was designed to give all South Africans equal rights.

 The Charter was officially adopted at a gathering of about 3,000 people in Kliptown, Soweto.
-The meeting was broken up by police on the second day, although by then the Charter had been read in full.
+The meeting was broken up by police on the second day, although the Charter had been read in full by then.
 When the ANC finally came to power after democratic elections in 1994, the new Constitution of South Africa included many of the demands of the Freedom Charter.
-It addressed directly nearly all the demands for equality of race and language but did not refer to the nationalization of industry or redistribution of land which were outlined in the charter.
+It addressed directly nearly all the demands for equality of race and language.
+Still, it did not refer to the nationalization of industry or redistribution of land outlined in the charter.